Enriched categories as a free cocompletion

 Finally, everything we have said so far has a ``many-object'' version.
-Already B\'enabou considered what he called \emph{polyads}, and which later authors have come to call \emph{categories enriched in a bicategory}.\footnote{These should not be confused with the \emph{bicategories} enriched in a \emph{monoidal} bicategory that we discussed in Section~\ref{sec:enrbicat}.
-Categories enriched in a bicategory are still a $1$-categorical notion; the corresponding two-dimensional notion is that of a bicategory enriched in a tricategory, which has as a special case the bicategories enriched in a monoidal bicategory discussed in this paper.
-In fact, we have taken care to phrase our definitions and theorems so that most of them will apply more or less verbatim to the more general case.} A category $\f A$ enriched in a bicategory $\M$ has a set of objects $x,y,\dots$, each assigned to some object $\epsilon x$ of $\M$ (called its \emph{extent}), together with morphisms $\f{A}(x,y)\colon \epsilon y \to \epsilon x$, and composition and unit $2$-cells satisfying the usual axioms.
+Already in~\cite{benabou:bicats}, B\'enabou considered what he called \emph{polyads}, and which later authors have come to call \emph{categories enriched in a bicategory}.\footnote{These should not be confused with the \emph{bicategories} enriched in a \emph{monoidal} bicategory that we discussed in Section~\ref{sec:enrbicat}.
+Categories enriched in a bicategory are still a $1$-categorical notion; the corresponding two-dimensional notion is that of a bicategory enriched in a tricategory, which has as a special case the bicategories enriched in a monoidal bicategory discussed in this paper. } A category $\f A$ enriched in a bicategory $\M$ has a set of objects $x,y,\dots$, where to each object $x$ is assigned some $0$-cell $\epsilon x$ in $\M$ (called its \emph{extent}), together with $1$-cells $\f{A}(x,y)\colon \epsilon y \to \epsilon x$, and composition and unit $2$-cells satisfying the usual axioms.

 If $\f A$ has exactly one object, then it is simply a monad in $\M$.
-On the other hand, if $\M$ is a monoidal category, regarded as a 1-object bicategory, then $\f A$ reduces to the usual sort of category enriched in a monoidal category (hence the name).
+On the other hand, if $\M$ is a monoidal category, regarded as a one-object bicategory, then $\f A$ reduces to the usual sort of category enriched in a monoidal category (hence the name).